Price Guide

 Swatch Royal Pop Price: Every Number Explained

 Swatch set the Royal Pop retail in two tiers across the 8 colorways: 385 for the six Lépine pocket watches (Huit Blanc, Otto Rosso, Green Eight, Blaue Acht, Orenji Hachi, Ocho Negro) and 400 for the two Savonnette pieces with petite seconde subdial (Lan Ba, Otg Roz).
-Through this site's option contract — the only online channel, because Swatch sells only in person — the total locked cost is 485 (Lépine) or 500 (Savonnette).
-Aftermarket prices on Chrono24, eBay, and our post-drop direct sale are projected at €700–€1,800+ for hot pieces, based on the MoonSwatch 2022 trading record.
+Those are the prices at a Swatch boutique counter — and Swatch sells only in person, one piece per person per store per day, with no online channel at all.
+On the secondary market, prices on Chrono24, eBay, and through resale services are projected at €700–€1,800+ for hot pieces, based on the MoonSwatch 2022 trading record.
 Three numbers, because supply is fixed at roughly 200 boutiques worldwide and demand is not.

 Quick answer: how much does the Swatch Royal Pop cost?

-Four buying routes, four price points.
-Every one of them leads to the same pocket watch on the same calfskin lanyard; which one you choose determines what you pay and whether you actually get the colorway you want.
+Three buying routes, three price points.
+Every one of them leads to the same pocket watch on the same calfskin lanyard; which one you choose determines what you pay and how much certainty you get on the colorway you want.

 RouteWhat you payWhen